Leinad132/C-Simple-ATM-Machine/README.md

-# C-Simple-ATM-Machine

-Language and Frameworks Used
+C#-Simple-ATM-Machine

-C#: The entire application is written in C#, which is an object-oriented programming language known for its simplicity, readability, and robustness.
+Language and Frameworks, C# and .NET: The entire application is written in C#, which is an object-oriented programming language known for its simplicity, readability, and robustness.
-Techniques and Features
 Object-Oriented Programming (OOP): The program utilizes OOP principles by defining a custom class atmUser to represent ATM users.
 This class encapsulates user data and provides methods for performing various banking operations.

 Console Input and Output: The program uses the console for input and output interactions.
 It prompts the user to enter their card number and PIN and displays options for performing banking transactions.